Last Updated on

 Introducing the newest addition to Microsoft’s Azure Blob Storage tiers and explores some ways to maximise its use as long-term, low-touch archiving.

-With legislation like POPI and EU-GDPR forcing enterprises to polish up their retention and governance policies, many businesses are searching for more cost-effective ways to store large volumes of low-access data over the long term.
+With legislation like the GDPR and POPIA forcing enterprises to polish up their retention and governance policies, many businesses are searching for more cost-effective ways to store large volumes of low-access data over the long term.

 The cloud has certainly simplified the process, but uploading high object count workloads like emails, files and transactional records still tends to have a relatively high initial activity cost.
 Until recently, this outlay has not always been entirely offset by the reduced monthly costs of cold storage options, but Microsoft Azure’s newly available Archive Storage tier may finally do just that.